 © 2024 All Rights Reserved.

 Alina Rentsch (b.
 1992) lives and works in Berlin and is mainly working with language, communication processes, structures of response, and language’s relation to image and body.
-Interested in questions surrounding the distribution of text and the role of the reader, her artistic projects often materialize as spatial text installations or as printed matter.
+Interested in site-specificity, the exhibition and distribution of text and the role of the reader, her artistic projects often materialize as spatial installations, printed matter or ephemeral situtations.
 She holds a BFA from Weißensee Academy of Art, Berlin and graduated with a MFA from Konstfack, Stockholm in 2022.
-She has participated in exhibitions, programs, and workshops at Petrine, Paris (2024), Vapaan Taiteen Tila (2023), Ehemalige Postsparkasse, Angewandte Interdisciplinary Lab, Vienna; Index–The Swedish Contemporary Art Foundation, Stockholm; B7L9 Art Station, Kamel Lazaar Foundation, Tunis; Magito/Suvilahti, Helsinki; Studio Giardini, IASPIS program during the 59th Venice Biennale, Venice; Nordiska Konstförbundet (NKF), Stockholm (all 2022); Salon am Moritzplatz, Berlin; Kl.09, Stockholm (all 2021); and Konsthall C, Stockholm (2019).
+She has participated in exhibitions, programs, and workshops at Petrine, Paris; Linienstraße, Düsseldorf (all 2024), Vapaan Taiteen Tila, Helsinki (2023), Ehemalige Postsparkasse, Angewandte Interdisciplinary Lab, Vienna; Index–The Swedish Contemporary Art Foundation, Stockholm; B7L9 Art Station, Kamel Lazaar Foundation, Tunis; Magito/Suvilahti, Helsinki; Studio Giardini, IASPIS program during the 59th Venice Biennale, Venice; Nordiska Konstförbundet (NKF), Stockholm (all 2022); Salon am Moritzplatz, Berlin; Kl.09, Stockholm (all 2021); and Konsthall C, Stockholm (2019).
+Rentsch is represented by Petrine, Paris.

 Also a hair seems to have crept in